raulhategan/InteractiveSystemsUPF/README.md

 3. Open the executable:
 - On **Windows**: Run `Rollaball Raul Hategan 253302.exe`

-✅ No Unity installation required to run the build.
+✅ No Unity installation required to run the build if the UnityPlayer is extracted.